smeehan12/standalone-recast-tutorial/_episodes/02-docker-intro.md

 ~~~

-and then [list the images][docker-docs-images] that we have available to us locally
+and then [list the images](https://docs.docker.com/engine/reference/commandline/images/) that we have available to us locally

 ~~~bash
 docker images